Counseling Psychology Program Faculty

 Barbara Kerr, Ph.D. holds an endowed chair as Distinguished Professor of Counseling Psychology at the University of Kansas and is an American Psychological Association Fellow.
 Her M.A. from the Ohio State University and her Ph.D. from the University of Missouri are both in counseling psychology... more

 As of 2017, Dr. Krieshok is no longer taking on new students.

-Thomas S. Krieshok is a licensed psychologist serving as Professor in the Department of Educational Psychology at the University of Kansas.
-His degrees are from the University of Illinois (B.S., 1974), Bradley University... more
+Thomas S. Krieshok, Ph.D. is Professor Emeritus of Counseling Psychology in the Department of Educational Psychology at the University of Kansas.
+He is a Fellow of Division 17 of the American Psychological Association... more

 Tamara Coder Mikinski, Ph.D. is a Licensed Psychologist in Kansas and Missouri who holds a doctorate in Counseling Psychology from the University of Kansas.
 She serves as the Program Director for the Masters Program in Counseling Psychology and teaches courses in both the masters and doctoral... more